 BORN OUT OF GENEROSITY

 It was the spring of 2018.
 I was living in Berkeley, slinging espresso shots in this Americana café that had just opened up on the nearby Oakland border.
-One day a customer approached my counter and introduced himself as Henry.
+One day a customer brought his empty mug up to my counter.

 Hey there, I'm Henry.
-I gotta say, that was a great cappuccino you made me
+I gotta say, that was a great cappuccino you made me.

 Thank you.
 Glad you enjoyed it

-This is random, but I'm trying to build this mobile espresso bar thingy.
+This is really random, but I'm trying to build this mobile espresso bar thingy.

 I do film work.